 Articles in the Asian Pacific Journal of Cancer Biology are published under the Creative Commons Attribution License (CC-BY) to ensure the implementation of open access as defined.

 The Asian Pacific Journal of Cancer Biology's Archive is preserved in PORTICO's repository system.
-The agreement was signed last year and the APJCB was added to the agreement in May 2017.
+The agreement was signed in 2016 and the APJCB was added to the agreement in May 2017.

 APJCB is very sensitive to research misconduct and uses all means available to prevent publishing miscounted research.
 Though there is no standard definition of research misconduct, the Council of Science Editors defines research misconduct broadly in three categories of action and conduct:

-APJCB does not publish manuscripts that do not declare a statement about the protection of human subjects and acquisition of informed consent when the subject of research is human.
-Normally, the journal requires that a statement is declared that research has been reviewed by an institutional review board (IRB) either in the material method section of the manuscript or in the acknowledgment section of the manuscript.
+APJCB observes the principles governing research on human subjects outlined by the Declaration of Helsinki.
+APJCB does not publish manuscripts that do not declare a statement about the protection of human subjects and the acquisition of informed consent when the subject of research is human (as it is required by the Declaration of Helsinki) Normally, the journal requires that a statement is declared that research has been reviewed by an institutional review board (IRB) either in the material method section of the manuscript or in the acknowledgment section of the manuscript.
 APJCB encourages authors to report the registry number of the IRB in countries where a central registrar of the IRB exists as is the case in the Islamic Republic of Iran.

 Falsification and Fabrication of data: